 Bill’s old copy-editing post at the Miami News had been filled during his extended absence, so until another editorial slot opened up, he took jobs selling new cars, first at Austin Ford on NW 7th Avenue, where he performed well enough to accept an offer for a better-paying position at larger rival J.D.
 Ball Ford, also a bit closer to home.
 He’d drive a new Ford demonstrator home every day.

-Meanwhile, Bill introduced his wife and kids to the joys of a subtropical lifestyle, especially swimming, body-surfing and sunning at beaches and from Ft.
+Meanwhile, Bill introduced his wife and kids to the joys of a subtropical lifestyle, especially swimming, body-surfing, and sunning at beaches and from Ft.
 Lauderdale south to Key West.
 He vowed to never shovel snow again.
 He never did.

-Once re-hired at the Miami News in 1961, Peeples served as copy editor and editor of the daily city, national and international news stories that came in via the AP, UPI and Reuters wire services and from the paper’s own beat reporters and columnists.
+Once re-hired at the Miami News in 1961, Peeples served as copy editor and editor of the daily city, national and international news stories that came in via the AP, UPI, and Reuters wire services and from the paper’s own beat reporters and columnists.

 In rotation with his fellow editors on “the rim,” Bill would take the editor’s chair in “the slot” and dole out the barrage of incoming stories to the “rim” editor most familiar with the given subject.
-Then he’d check the editors’ work, make final edits, stuff the copy into a big plastic capsule, and shoot it via pneumatic vacuum tube to the composing room on the level below.
+Then he’d check the editors’ work, make final edits, stuff the copy into a big plastic capsule, and shoot it via a pneumatic vacuum tube to the composing room on the level below.